ChrstphrHll/npc_gen/students/Iaen Dannyd.md

 # Iaen Dannyd
 ---
 ### Description
-- Dragonborn Rouge from Draconia
+- Dragonborn Rouge from Aldercrown Empire
 - 2nd year Protection student in Fiesn
-- frills, Deep Blue eyes, and copper skin
+- short spines, Deep Blue eyes, and copper skin
 - Is Trusting and Determined, and has Wellness as their ideal

 ### Organizations